maria-hampel/hpc-workspace-v2/admin-guide.md

 smtphost: mail.mydomain.com     # (my smtp server for sending mails)
 dbuid: 85			# a user id, this is the owner of some directories
 dbgid: 85			# a group id, this is the group of some directories
-default: ws1			# the default workspace location to use for everybody
+default: ws1			# (the default workspace location to use for everybody)
 duration: 10                    # (maximum duration in days, default for all workspaces)
 maxextensions: 1                # (maximum number of times a user can ask for an extension)
-workspaces:
+filesystems:              # or workspaces for compatibility
   ws1:				# name of the workspace location
+    comment: "for all users"
-    database: /tmp/ws/ws1-db	# DB directory
+    database: /tmp/ws/ws1-db	#default DB directory
     deleted: .removed		# name of the subdirectory used for expired workspaces
     duration: 30		# max lifetime of a workspace in days
     keeptime: 7			# days to keep deleted data after expiration